Thomas Hargrove

-Thomas Rex Hargrove (3 March 1944 – 22 January 2011) was an American agricultural scientist and journalist, who was kidnapped in Colombia by FARC narco-guerillas in 1994.
-Throughout the 11 months he was captive, Hargrove secretly kept a diary which was published as Long March To Freedom: Tom Hargrove's Own Story of His Kidnapping by Colombian Narco-Guerrillas.
+Thomas Rex Hargrove (3 March 1944 – 22 January 2011) was an American agricultural scientist and journalist who was kidnapped in Colombia by FARC narco-guerillas in 1994.
+Throughout the 11 months he was captive, Hargrove secretly kept a diary, which was published as Long March To Freedom: Tom Hargrove's Own Story of His Kidnapping by Colombian Narco-Guerrillas.
 The 2000 film Proof of Life starring Meg Ryan and Russell Crowe was heavily based on Hargrove and his ordeal.

 Education and career

 Hargrove obtained a double degree in agricultural science and journalism from Texas A&M University in 1966.
 He later earned a Ph.D. from Iowa State University.

-During the Vietnam War, he served as an officer in the United States Army and worked for the Military Assistance Command introducing the high-yield IR8 rice cultivar in Chương Thiện.
-Hargrove subsequently learned that the Viet Cong targeted him, but decided to let him live because of the good he was doing.
+During the Vietnam War, he served as an officer in the United States Army and worked for the Military Assistance Command, introducing the high-yield IR8 rice cultivar in Chương Thiện.
+Hargrove subsequently learned that the Viet Cong had targeted him, but decided to let him live because of the good he was doing.

-After his military service, he became a writer and editor with the International Rice Research Institute.
+After his military service, he became a writer and editor at the International Rice Research Institute.